Going Solar in Massachusetts

 The federal ITC (Investment Tax Credit) is calculated based upon the net price.
 This means that you claim the amount you paid after any installer promotions, rebates, etc. The IRS permits you to carry over any unused credit to the following tax year – for example, if your credit is $5000 but you only owe $3000 in federal taxes, you will claim the remaining $2000 on your next year’s tax filing.

-Massachusetts Solar Energy Tax Incentives
+Massachusetts Solar Tax Credits

 This is a direct credit on your state tax bill (as opposed to a deduction) that reduces your liability for 15% of the net cost of your system, up to a cap of $1000.
 Given that a 5kW system costs an average of $25,000 or more, this cap shouldn’t be difficult to reach.

 Property Tax Exemption